-We discuss electric car safety and legislation around compulsory electric car noise.
+Electric cars are pretty quiet - so let’s discuss electric car safety and legislation around compulsory electric car noise

-And with the 2035 ban on new petrol and diesel cars looming, it’s inevitable that the number of EVs on our roads in years to come will increase by plenty.
+And with the 2030 ban on new petrol and diesel cars looming, inevitably, the number of EVs on our roads in years to come will continue to grow.

-By 2030, the national grid estimates there will be as many as 11 million electric vehicles on the road, with this to increase to 36 million by 2040.
+By 2030, the national grid estimates there will be as many as 11 million electric vehicles on the road, likely increasing to 36 million by 2040.

 Why are electric cars quieter?

-Instead, they have a motor system that is powered by an electric battery.
+Electric cars have a motor system that’s powered by an electric battery.

 EVs don’t have the mechanical features of an internal combustion engine as they have fewer moving parts, which is why you’ll only hear a very quiet hum when an EV moves.